Modernization in Tanzania People’s Defense Forces

 Department

-Figure 4.5: Department
+Figure 4.5: Department.

 The engineering department had 10 workers (10%), while the Special Flight department had 10 people (10%), according to the study’s findings.
 In addition, 10 percent of the ground staff, 10 percent of the flight crew, and 10 percent of the information system staff worked on the trip.
 Additionally, 10 (10 percent) personnel from the legal department, 10 (10 percent) from the finance department, and 10 (10 percent) from the internal audit department were included in the research.
-In addition, ten percent of the human resources and training staff was participating, as were ten percent of the quality and safety staff as well.
-It is clear from these findings that all of the departments, particularly those in TPDF, were included in the research.
-As a consequence, the findings of this study were accurate and dependable since they included the challenges and road map for modernization of air transport equipment from all areas.

 According to Sterne, research is regarded genuine and credible if it is free of biases.
-He makes the same reasoning as the previous author.59 Furthermore, when the study encompasses a wide range of departments, each department has its own unique challenges and opportunities, as well as a unique perspective.
+He makes the same reasoning as the previous author.
+Furthermore, when the study encompasses a wide range of departments, each department has its own unique challenges and opportunities, as well as a unique perspective.

 Findings, Analysis and Discussion as per study Objectives